informalsystems/hermes/guide/src/tutorials/more-chains/start-local-chains.md

 ```
 >__NOTE__: You can visit the [`Configuration`](../../documentation/configuration/index.md) section for more information about the configuration file.

-Based on the `gm.toml` above, your `$HOME/.hermes/config.toml` file should look like below :
+Based on the `gm.toml` above, your `$HOME/.hermes/config.toml` file should look like:

 __config.toml__